Mike Pritchard

-Michael Robert Pritchard (born October 26, 1969) is a former American football player who played college football at the University of Colorado and professionally in the National Football League (NFL) for the Atlanta Falcons, Denver Broncos, Seattle Seahawks over a nine-year career.
+Michael Robert Pritchard (born October 26, 1969) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football at the University of Colorado.
+He played in the NFL for the Atlanta Falcons, Denver Broncos, Seattle Seahawks over a nine-year career.

 Pritchard grew up in Las Vegas and starred as an all-purpose back.
 His athletic talent attracted attention from collegiate football programs from across the nation.
 Pritchard eventually accepted an athletic scholarship offer from head coach Bill McCartney of the University of Colorado.
 There, Pritchard was a versatile player who excelled at a variety of positions, including wide receiver, kick returner, and running back.

 As a senior in 1990, he was named first-team All-Big Eight at wide receiver, also garnering honorable mention All-American honors from the UPI.
 That same year he was named the most valuable player on CU's national championship team, the only one in school history.
 Pritchard was later inducted into the University of Colorado sports Hall of Fame in 2015.